Stedi/starter-kit/stedi-cloud/functions/hello-world/readme.md

 # Hello World function

+*Level: Beginner*

+*Duration: 20 minutes*

+*Language: TypeScript*

 Welcome to the `hello world` tutorial of Stedi Functions.
 In this guide, we will deploy a simple Function so you can learn how the service works.

 In the second part, we will also write a basic Function from scratch to learn the concepts better.
-The full tutorial should take you roughly 20 minutes to complete and can be completed within the free Stedi trial: https://www.stedi.com/products/pricing.
+The full tutorial should take you roughly 20 minutes to complete and can be completed [within the free Stedi tier](https://www.stedi.com/products/pricing).

 ## Getting Started

-In order to get started, you need need a Stedi account and be logged in to our Terminal; https://terminal.stedi.com/
+In order to get started, you need need a Stedi account and be logged in to [Stedi Terminal]( https://terminal.stedi.com/).

 Next, go to the Functions section of Terminal.
 Click "Create Function" on the top right of the screen and give it a cool name (like "hello world").
 The create Function command may take a few seconds to complete.